Light Propagation through Space-Time Non-Markovian Random Media: Theory

 Eq.\eqref{whurt} and Eq.\eqref{iwx} demonstrate that when the Hurst exponent satisfies $H > 1/2$, the random field $W(t, \boldsymbol{x})$ exhibits long-range positive temporal dependence.
 Under this condition, the light field $u_w(t, \boldsymbol{x})$ at any fixed spatial location $\boldsymbol{x}_0$ likewise displays persistent temporal correlation.
 Conversely, for $H < 1/2$, a negatively correlated random field induces analogous anti-persistent behavior in the resulting light field \cite{poujade2006RayleighTaylorTurbulenceNothing,biagini2008StochasticCalculusFractional}.
 This dual dependence is also corroborated by Eq.\eqref{w12} and Eq.\eqref{w13}, wherein the identity $(4H - \alpha)/(2 - \alpha) \equiv 1$ holds exactly at $H = 1/2$, marking the transition between correlation regimes.

-In practice optical systems, the measured field always represents an averaging of the detected field over the detector area, which can be mathematically described as $F_{R}(t)=\int_{B(R^{2},z_{0})}u_{w}(x,y,z_{0},t)dxdy$, and $B(R^{2},z_{0})$ denotes a disk of radius $R$ at propagation distance $z_{0}$, $R$ is controlled by the entrance pupil of the optical system.
-By applying the functional central limit theorem \cite{balan2025GaussianFluctuationsWave,ebina2025CentralLimitTheorems,SeeSupplementalMaterialb}, we obtain the following upper bound:
+In practical optical systems, the measured field always represents an averaging of the detected field over the detector area, which can be mathematically described as $F_{R}(t)=\int_{B(R^{2},z_{0})}u_{w}(x,y,z_{0},t)dxdy$, where $B(R^{2},z_{0})$ denotes a disk of radius $R$ at propagation distance $z_{0}$, and $R$ is controlled by the entrance pupil of the optical system.

+By rigorously applying the functional central limit theorem \cite{balan2025GaussianFluctuationsWave}, we establish the following upper bound for the convergence:

-here $d_{\mathrm{sKL}}$ denotes the symmetrized Kullback-Leibler (sKL) divergence between two probability density functions \cite{SeeSupplementalMaterialb}, $Z_R(t) := \{F_R(t) - \langle F_R(t) \rangle\} / \sqrt{\mathrm{Var}(F_R(t))}$, and $\mathcal{N}_i(0, 1)$ represents a continuous-time sampling from the standard complex Gaussian distributor with zero mean and unit amplitude variance, $C_2$ is a constant.
+here $d_{\mathrm{sKL}}$ denotes the symmetrized Kullback-Leibler (sKL) divergence between two probability density functions (see Supplementary Information for its precise definition in this context) \cite{SeeSupplementalMaterialb}, $Z_R(t) := \{F_R(t) - \langle F_R(t) \rangle\} / \sqrt{\mathrm{Var}(F_R(t))}$, $\mathcal{N}_t(0, 1)$ represents a continuous-time sampling from the standard complex Gaussian distribution with zero mean and unit amplitude variance, and $C_2$ is a constant.
 Eq.\eqref{w15} implies that even when $H \neq 1/2$, in the limit of a large spatial integration region, the normalized process $Z_R(t)$ converges in distribution to the standard complex Gaussian distribution, with a Hurst index of $1/2$.
 Moreover, the convergence rate is at least polynomial with exponent $-\alpha/2$.

 Notably, when $H \neq 1/2$, the light field after propagation exhibits non-Markovian fluctuations under small-aperture detection.
-Such colored noise is known to be more detrimental to optical communication systems than white noise \cite{xiaomingzhu2002FreespaceOpticalCommunication}.
-The upper bound established in Eq.\eqref{w15} provides a theoretical foundation for the empirical observation that aperture averaging or spatial diversity reception can effectively mitigate degradation induced by random media in long-distance optical propagation \cite{xiaomingzhu2002FreespaceOpticalCommunication,andrews2005LaserBeamPropagation,vetelino2007ApertureAveragingEffects,khalighi2009FadingReductionAperture,gatt1996CoherentOpticalArray}.
+Such colored noise is known to be more detrimental to optical communication systems than white noise.
+The upper bound established in Eq.\eqref{w15} provides a theoretical foundation for the empirical observation that aperture averaging or spatial diversity reception can effectively mitigate degradation induced by random media in long-distance optical propagation \cite{andrews2005LaserBeamPropagation,khalighi2009FadingReductionAperture}.